justinmeza/lolcode-spec/v1.2/lolcode-spec-v1.2.md

 IM OUTTA YR <label>
 ```

-Where <operation> may be UPPIN (increment by one), NERFIN (decrement by one), or any unary function.
-That operation/function is applied to the <variable>, which is temporary, and local to the loop.
-The TIL <expression> evaluates the expression as a TROOF: if it evaluates as FAIL, the loop continues once more, if not, then loop execution stops, and continues after the matching IM OUTTA YR <label>.
-The WILE <expression> is the converse: if the expression is WIN, execution continues, otherwise the loop exits.
+Where `<operation>` may be UPPIN (increment by one), NERFIN (decrement by one), or any unary function.
+That operation/function is applied to the `<variable>`, which is temporary, and local to the loop.
+The `TIL <expression>` evaluates the expression as a `TROOF`: if it evaluates as `FAIL`, the loop continues once more, if not, then loop execution stops, and continues after the matching `IM OUTTA YR <label>`.
+The `WILE <expression>` is the converse: if the expression is `WIN`, execution continues, otherwise the loop exits.

 ---